csllc/cs-modbus/readme.md

 - _dataBits:_ Data Bits, defaults to 8.
 Must be one of: 8, 7, 6, or 5.
 - _stopBits:_ Stop Bits, defaults to 1.
 Must be one of: 1 or 2.
 - _parity:_ Parity, defaults to 'none'.
 Must be one of: 'none', 'even', 'mark', 'odd', 'space'
-- _rts:_ the initial state of the RTS line when the port is open
-- _dtr:_ the initial state of the DTR line when the port is open

 The "master" object controls the behavior of the MODBUS master.
 It has the following options:
 * _transport:_ Determines how messages will be framed and encoded for transport over the connection.  _rtu_ for (standard) MODBUS RTU, _ascii_ for (standard) MODBUS ASCII, _ip_ for (standard) MODBUS TCP/IP, and _tunnel_ for (Control Solutions proprietary) tunneling of MODBUS commands over an RTU-based network.
 Using _tunnel_ allows cs-modbus to act like a master, even as it participates on the physical network as a slave.
 This setting requires the 'real' MODBUS master to implement SLAVE_COMMAND polling, as defined in CS document *DOC0003824A-SRS-A*